rabbitt/fqdn_facts/README.md

 # defined :host component (e.g., it doesn't use id/subtype), but is instead
 # a static value.
 FqdnFacts.register(:qa_foo_server, :baseline) do
+  # we can set this to the same priority as the :qa handler because
+  # the :qa handler will fail on the :host component for foo-server
+  # which will allow this handler to pick it up.
+  priority 10
   component :host, 'foo-server'
 end # this matches foo-server\.qa\d+\.bar\.com